epheien/termdbg/README.md

 If you need advanced gdb support, try termdebug (`:h termdebug`)

 Currently, termdbg just only do these things:
-- locate cursor to current running line when debugger
+- locate cursor to current running line when debugging
 - simply toggle breakpoints in buffer

 ## Install